sagemath/sagewiki_to_gh-2022-10-10/SageFlintDays/projects.md

  * People: Simon K., Jean-Pierre F., Paul Z.

 The solution is to use weak references for caching homsets.
 Little problem: Up to now, it was possible to have category objects that are no instances of CategoryObject and thus do not support weak references.
 But people seem to agree that this should be strongly deprecated. '''[[http://trac.sagemath.org/sage_trac/ticket/11521|#11521]] needs review!'''

+The topic is also related with [[http://trac.sagemath.org/sage_trac/ticket/715|#715]], which proposes to use weak references for the coerce map cache.
+The problem is that the cache uses a special hand-made dictionary (for efficiency), and so we have no simple drop-in replacement such as `WeakKeyDictionary`.

 == Implement finite algebras ==